sanjuthomas/kafka-connect-orientdb/README.md

 className: {name of the the class to which the json document to be written.
 If this class does not exist, the connector will create one.}
 ```

+Please create the database in the OrientDB serer in advance.
+The connector will not start if the database is not present.

 ## Data Mapping
 OrientDB can operate both in schema-full and schemaless mode.
 This Sink Connector assume that the OrientDB is operating in schemaless mode.